Do you love manatees? Well, then you've come to the right place.

 What Are Sea Cows?

-types of manatees, a "sea cow" can describe the general species.
+Today, you can use the term "sea cow" interchangeably with the word manatee.
+And while there are different types of manatees, a "sea cow" can describe the general species.
 So in this regard, they are the same thing!

 But as it turns out, the sea cow used to be a different animal that has since gone extinct.
 And it didn't take long, as the first sea cow was discovered in 1741 and the last in 1768.
-It was referred to as "Steller's sea cow" and was a relative of the manatee and the dugong
+It was referred to as "Steller's sea cow" and was a relative of the manatee and the dugong.

 The sea cow went extinct partly due to hunting, but it was also a byproduct of ecosystem destruction.
 During this time, Russians and Aleuts hunted otters for fur and meat, which fed on sea urchins.
 But once the otters were gone, the ocean was overrun with kelp-eating urchins, leaving the sea cows with no food.